Thomson MO5: MO5 Michel Platini

 The MO5 was sold in a version featuring a mechanical keyboard and a white casing, in a limited edition named MO5 Michel Platini.

 Thomson MO5E

 An improved version, named Thomson MO5E ("E" for "Export", a model designed for foreign markets) was presented in 1985.
 It had a different casing featuring a mechanical keyboard, a parallel port, two joystick ports, an internal PAL modulator and an integrated power supply.
 Sound was also improved, with four voices and seven octaves.

 Thomson MO5NR

-The Thomson MO5NR ("NR" for "Nanoréseau", a network standard - see Computing for All) was introduced in 1986 and added a 58 key AZERTY keyboard and an integrated "Nanoréseau" network controller.
+The Thomson MO5NR ("NR" for "Nanoréseau", a network standard – see Computing for All) was introduced in 1986 and added a 58-key AZERTY keyboard and an integrated "Nanoréseau" network controller.
 Memory was expanded to 128 KB and the machine came with a new version of BASIC (Microsoft Basic 128 1.0).

-Graphics were improved by the use of the Thomson EF9369 graphics chip, and the MO5NR could generate 4096 colors, and display up to 16 simultaneously depending on the resolution used:
+Graphics were improved by the use of the Thomson EF9369 graphics chip, and the MO5NR could generate 4096 colours, and display up to 16 simultaneously depending on the resolution used: